eduardor626/eduardor626.github.io/_drafts/my-journey-update.md

   - Experienced higher level math and its use in the real world!

 - The project itself was exciting to work on.
 We were implementing point cloud processing algorithms on data being acquired by various sensors.
+This data was then used to automate industrial machinery.
-I was able to develop C++ code for each part of the application pipeline (application, sensor integration, processing algorithms, gui, build system).
+  - I  was able to develop C++ code for each part of the application pipeline (application, sensor integration, processing algorithms, gui, build system).

 - My knowledge of modern C++(14/17/20) grew substantially.
 Prior to this job I had no practice with any new features of the standard past C++11.